phongduong/my-portfolio/data/posts/generate-github-personal-access-token.md

 date: 2020-10-26T15:26:52.213Z
 tag: github
 ---
-Github encourages users to use personal access token to authenticate instead of using account's password.
+Github encourages users to use personal access token for authentication instead of account's password.

 * In the **Settings** page of your account, choose **Developer settings** tab of the left side bar
 * Select **Personal access tokens**